Pranyub/mitre-ectf-2023/documentation/design_doc.md

 There are a few requirements within the system design that need to be met in order to achieve all Security Requirements:
 - The car **must** be able to verify the paired fob's integrity (SR1)
-    - A fob can sign a message using a car's private key
+    - Fobs will sign messages with the car's private key when sending an unlock request.
 - Replay attacks **must** be unachievable (SR2)
-    - A random nonce can be used in communication
+    - Two randomly generated nonces will be used in communications, preventing capturing one conversation and replaying it to another device.
 - Communication is meaningless to those without private keys (SR3)
-    - Communication can be encrypted using ECC (?)
+    - Communication will be encrypted/signed using ECC
-- The pairing pin is **not** brute-forceable (SR4)
+- Unpaired fobs should not be able to unlock the car, even with the pairing pin.
-    - There is a timeout on pairs permitted; some sort of reflash protection is needed as well
+    - There will not be any correlation between verifying a pairing pin and the car's unlocking mechanism.
 - Features are not forgeable (SR5)
     - Features are **signed** by the manufacturer
 - Features packaged for one car should not be enableable on another (SR6)
-    - Signing of features will include the car it was intented for.
+    - Features will be futher signed with the car's public key.

 ---